Senegalion/JobOffers/README.md

 -   **Scheduling**: Uses Spring Scheduler for periodic job offer updates.
 -   **Caching**: Redis integration for improved performance and reduced database load.
 -   **Containerization**: Docker and Docker Compose for easy deployment and scalability.
+-   **Live Demo**: Deployed on AWS EC2 with Dockerized setup.
+Publicly accessible demo for showcasing features.
+-   **React Frontend (WIP)**: Frontend integration in progress using React to enhance user experience.

 ## Architecture